 Treasury Inflation-Protected Securities (TIPS) is a type of Treasury securities that provides protection against inflation and real return.
-I don’t know if TIPS is the best bond to buy or not, but I am beginning to think that it is after reading articles and books by Larry Swedroe over the years.
-At the very least, they are great adds to a well-diversified investment portfolio.
+I don’t know if TIPS is the best bond to buy or not — I don’t think that is the right way to think anyway, e.g., it is better to have a good investment policy and asset allocation plan.
+But according to Larry Swedroe, academic literature strongly favors TIPS over other kinds of fixed income investment.
+Whatever the case may be, they are great adds to a well-diversified investment portfolio.

 To provide inflation protection, the principal of a TIPS increases with inflation (and decreases with deflation) as measured by the Consumer Price Index (CPI).
 Like other Treasuries, TIPS pay interest at a fixed rate twice a year.
 The rate is applied to the adjusted principal, as such, the interest payments rise with inflation and fall with deflation.
 At the maturity, you receive the adjusted principal or the original principal, whichever is greater — protecting you against both inflation and deflation.